BBC Television Shakespeare: Scheduling

-US scheduling was even more complex.
+US scheduling faced more complexities.
 In the UK, each episode could start at any time and run for any length without any major problems, because shows are not trimmed to fit slots; rather slots are arranged to fit shows.
-In the US however, TV worked on very rigid time slots; a show could not run, say, 138 minutes, it must run either 120 or 150 minutes to fit into the existing slot.
+In the US, however, TV worked on very rigid time slots; a show could not run, say, 138 minutes, it must run either 120 or 150 minutes to fit into the existing slot.
 Additionally, whereas the BBC included an intermission of five minutes roughly halfway through each show, PBS had to have an intermission every sixty minutes.
 Several of the shows in the first season left 'gaps' in the US time slots of almost twenty minutes, which had to be filled with something.
 In seasons one and two, any significant time gaps at the end of a show were filled by Renaissance music performed by the Waverly Consort.
-When Jonathan Miller took over as producer at the end of the second season, WNET suggested something different; each episode should have a two-minute introduction, followed by interviews with the director and a cast member at the end of the episode, which would be edited to run however long, was necessary to plug the gaps.
-However, moving into season five, WNET had no money left to record any more introductions or interviews, and the only alternative was to actually cut the episodes to fit the time slots, much to the BBC's chagrin.
+When Jonathan Miller took over as producer at the end of the second season, WNET suggested something different; each episode should have a two-minute introduction, followed by interviews with the director and a cast member at the end of the episode, which would be edited to run the length necessary to plug the gaps.
+However, moving into season five, WNET had no money left to record any more introductions or interviews, and the only alternative was to cut the episodes to fit the time slots, much to the BBC's chagrin.
 The productions that caused the most trouble were Jane Howell's Henry VI/Richard III series.
 Running a total of fourteen hours, WNET felt that airing the shows in four straight back-to-back segments would not work.
 First, they changed the schedule to air the episodes on Sunday afternoon as opposed to the usual Monday evening screening, then they divided the three Henry VI plays into two parts each.
 Finally, they cut a total of 77 minutes from the three productions (35 were taken from The Third Part of Henry the Sixt alone).
-In an effort to help trim The First Part of Henry the Sixt, much early dialogue was cut, and instead a voice over introduction recorded, ironically, by James Earl Jones was added, informing viewers of the necessary backstory.
-Strangely, however, The Tragedy of Richard III (the longest of the four) was aired as one piece, with only 3 minutes cut.
+To help trim The First Part of Henry the Sixt, much early dialogue was cut, and instead a voice-over introduction recorded, ironically, by James Earl Jones was added, informing viewers of the necessary backstory.
+However, The Tragedy of Richard III (the longest of the four) was aired as one piece, with only 3 minutes cut.